fab37100/ChatPowershell/README.md

 # PtitChat

-Just indicate IP of your redis base.
+Just indicate IP of your redis base into variable "adresseBaseRedis" on "client.ps1".

 - The integrity of the module "PowerRedis" was retrieve from https://powerredis.codeplex.com/